-As luxurious as a hot tub may be, there are technical issues which must be addressed before the purchase is ever made.
+As luxurious as a hot tub may be, there are technical issues that must be addressed before the purchase is ever made.
 You must first determine if you have the exterior space and electrical power to support this additional demand on your electrical system.
 While most houses are well-equipped to handle this extra electrical expenditure, nothing should be left to chance when it comes to proper hot tub wiring.

 You can check your electrical panel yourself to make sure you have the space to accommodate a hot tub.
 Simply open the outer door of your main service panel and look for two open, full-sized spaces that can accommodate additional circuit breakers.
 Should you find that space is not readily available, it is time to contact the pros.
-CME Electrical Contractors has 25 years experience in providing electrical services & making hot tubs a reality for many homeowners in Toms River, NJ and the Ocean County, NJ area.
+CME Electrical Contractors has 25 years of experience in providing electrical services & making hot tubs a reality for many homeowners in Toms River, NJ, and the Ocean County, NJ area.

 We understand you are on a budget and will work with you to abide by your budget while making your hot tub dreams a reality.
 We will make sure your hot tub is as close to your main electrical panel as possible to help reduce your electrical cost.
 An installation reasonably close to the panel will require less wiring, which will lower your installation costs overall.

-Exposed Conduit on Foundations, Walls and Block Fences
+Exposed Conduit on Foundations, Walls, and Block Fences

 Running the electrical conduit along an exterior wall or block fence.